hemerajs/momos/README.md

 - Easy integration of html fragments from external services
 - Share all layout html fragments to keep those snippets DRY
 - Insert fragments in pages which are usually static (e.g landing)
-- In highly distributed environments there is no other way to include dynamic components without using javascript
+- In highly distributed environments there aren't many ways to include dynamic components without using javascript

 ## Example